sigbla/sigbla-app/docs/content/index.md

 As said earlier, the sum function is reactive, and it will be told about changes made to the cells it is referring to.
 This allows it to automatically update the sum value whenever any of its inputs are updated, like we would expect in a traditional spreadsheet application.

+The `sum` function, and other similar functions like `min`, `max`, and `count`, all accept various types of references, such as individual cells (like above), columns, rows, cell ranges, and combinations of these.

 Finally, we want to have a look at our table, and we do that by creating what's known as a `TableView`, passing the relevant table in, before calling `show(tableView)`.
 This gives us a URL we can open in the browser, to view our table